PioniaPHP-project/pionia-docs/content/docs/documentation/operations/logging.md

 ## Who this is for

-You are running DeskFlow (or any Pionia app) and need to **see what happened** — action debug lines, SQL traces, or uncaught errors — without leaking passwords in log output.
+You are running Pionia Shop (or any Pionia app) and need to **see what happened** — action debug lines, SQL traces, or uncaught errors — without leaking passwords in log output.

 ## What you will learn